HarshCasper/OpenSource-Sathyabama/C/Readme.md

-# Programs in C Programming Language
+# Programs in C++ Programming Language

-C++ is a general-purpose object-oriented programming (OOP) language, developed by Bjarne Stroustrup, and is an extension of the C language.
-It is therefore possible to code C++ in a "C style" or "object-oriented style."
-In certain scenarios, it can be coded in either way and is thus an effective example of a hybrid language.
-This repository consists of the various C++ Programs and Code Snippets that have been coded in C++ Programming Language.
+C is a General-Purpose High Programming Language devised by Dennis Ritchie at AT&T Bell Laboratories.
+This folder consists of various programs and code snippets using C Programming Language.
 The following programs has been implemented in the C Programming Language:

-- Implementing Stack Data Structure
+- Calculating the Power of a Number